hacks-guide/Guide_Wii/docs/fr_FR/bootmiirecover.md

 If you would like to restore individual data from your NAND backup, a much safer and faster way to do this using Dolphin Emulator.

 Par exemple, si vous voulez restaurer les données de votre Wii Message Board, utilisez Dolphin pour importer votre sauvegarde de la NAND.
-In Dolphin, go to `File` > `Open User Folder`, and find `Wii/title/00000001/00000002/data/cdb.vff`, copy it to your SD card, and use [WiiXplorer](https://oscwii.org/library/app/wiixplorer) to restore it in the corresponding location.
+In Dolphin, go to `File` -> `Open User Folder`, and find `Wii/title/00000001/00000002/data/cdb.vff`, copy it to your SD card, and use [WiiXplorer](https://oscwii.org/library/app/wiixplorer) to restore it in the corresponding location.

-If you want to restore a game's save data, use Dolphin to import your NAND backup, use `Tools` > `Export All Wii Saves` to export all your saves to your SD card, and use Data Management to move it to your Wii.
+If you want to restore a game's save data, use Dolphin to import your NAND backup, use `Tools` -> `Export All Wii Saves` to export all your saves to your SD card, and use Data Management to move it to your Wii.

 ## Prérequis

 - A Wii with BootMii as IOS or BootMii as boot2 installed
-- An earlier NAND Backup for your specific Wii made by [BootMii](bootmii)
+- An earlier NAND Backup for your specific Wii made by [BootMii OR nanddumper@ios](nand-backup)

 ## Instructions